boundless-xyz/boundless/examples/counter/README.md

 ## Run the example

 Running this example requires having access to a Boundless market deployment.
 You can set a local one up by following the [local devnet](../../docs/src/broker/local_devnet.md) instructions.
-Alternatively, you can use the [Sepolia deployment](../../docs/src/broker/sepolia.md).

 To run the example run: